Seven steps to social media success

 If you can, I’d recommend making the most of an afternoon or a quiet day and create as many posts as you can in a block.
 For my clients we do a month at a time.

 Creating a block of posts together allows you to get into the flow, make sure the tone and content is coherent and gives you a bank of posts to have ready for when you get busy.
-Now you can always add spur of the moment posts into this posting plan, responding to things like events you attend, reviews you get, or trending topics that you can comment on.
+You can always add spur of the moment posts into this posting plan, responding to things like events you attend, reviews you get, or trending topics that you can comment on.
 However, having the backbone of content prepared is very reassuring and takes the pressure off.

 As a guide we recommend 80% informative, interesting and non-commercial content and 20% sales and business focused.